denisdumitras/BDC_Labs/Laboratory_Work_N4/Report.md

 ### Observation:
  - I have solved more than 3 tasks in order to better understanding how to write queries
- \
- \

 ### Conclusion:
-   In this laboratory work I obtained skills operatig with queries.
+   In this laboratory work I obtained skills operatig with queries(T-SQL language).
 In this database I had some tables which are linked between them with keys, for getting information from them.
 So, I understood better the purpose of the primari keys in projection of database: provide quicker search , integrity of data is maintained.
+For organizing and easy orientation through tables I used Database Diagram which helped me to see very quickly what coloumns are in  each table.
+Also, multiple joins and subqueries are little bit different according to performance, because when we have a small database joins work quick , big data base subqueries a more efficcient.
+All subqueries can be written usinng the where clause.